The blue and white-clad Rice basketball squad started red-hot, only to be cooled down by Quentin Grimes and the resilient Houston Cougars.

 “I think we win that game more times than not,” Peterson said.
 Houston had the last word tonight, but the Owls were able to prove to the city, and themselves, they’re here to stay.
 “This loss shows us more about who we can be,” Robert Martin said.
 “I think we’re just starting to believe.”

 This was the last home game Rice basketball will play in the next four weeks.
 The Owls’ next set of contests start on Friday, Nov.
 22 in the Island of the Bahamas Showcase.
 They’ll start things off with Milwaukee on Friday at 1:00 p.m., play either Liberty or Morgan State on Saturday.
-Sunday’s game is TBD.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Sunday’s game is TBD.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.